A guest article by Ludwig Gramberg

 More generally speaking you want to know that the number of queries does not depend on the number of nodes you have in your table.

-One approach which you can find everywhere is called 'nested sets', you can read all about them here and I suggest you do if you don't know them yet, otherwise don't even bother to continue reading.
+One approach which you can find everywhere is called 'nested sets', you can read all about them here or here and I suggest you do if you don't know them yet, otherwise don't even bother to continue reading.

 Basically, the idea of Nested Sets is to give each node a left and a right border value.
 I won't go into the details, but I can tell you that it enables you to do the queries mentioned above pretty efficiently.
 The only problem is that some other queries are fucking insanely expensive.

 Nested sets are completely useless once you begin to make changes often in your tree-structure.
 So, if you have a read-only tree, or the tree is much more often read than updated, you could use it.
 But actually, if you ever plan to change your tree, don't use Nested Sets.
 They suck.
 Period.